• Revenue Memo

 Staffing and overhead

-WhatsApp’s famously lean early team, just 50 employees managing 200 million users pre-2014, has expanded dramatically under Meta’s ownership.
+WhatsApp’s famously lean early team, a mere 55 employees managing 400 million users pre-2014, has expanded dramatically under Meta’s ownership.
 Today, staffing spans engineering, security, legal compliance, customer support, and business development roles.
-Estimates suggest several hundred to possibly over 1,000 employees dedicated to WhatsApp globally.
+Estimates suggest over 2,700 employees across six continents.

-Ongoing research and development is vital to WhatsApp’s evolution.
+Ongoing research and development are vital to WhatsApp’s evolution.
 R&D initiatives include:

 • enhancing security with encrypted backups